Most snake owners know that their pets refuse

 Finally, ball pythons can be afraid of live prey after getting injured while trying to catch it.
 You can expect your snake to refuse to eat after such a horrifying experience.

-This part is always tricky since snakes that prefer consuming live prey can refuse to try pre-killed or frozen food.
-The problem with prey found in nature is connected with parasites and possible infections.
+This part is always tricky since snakes that prefer consuming live prey can refuse to try pre-killed or frozen

 Therefore, you should find a way to animate your reptile and imitate the prey’s moving to encourage it to adopt a new diet type.